-- Establish and maintain collaborative, ongoing relationships with executives and senior leaders/partners internal and external to the CMOH. - Strengthen CMOH's relationships with stakeholders including provincial health agencies, accreditation bodies, diverse communities of interest, and the public. - Work closely with technical experts and various levels of leadership across the continuum of care including departmental and other government partners, clinical experts within the provincial health agencies and front-line public health. - Build linkages between educational institutions and other stakeholders to strengthen public health human resources and capacity within Alberta. - Serve on federal / provincial / territorial committees as lead for province. - Establish successful partnerships with educational and research partners, integrating research into strategic directions for the organization and respective portfolio areas and ensuring educational and research goals are met. - Respond to media requests as required. - Represent OCMOH in the community.
+- Establish and maintain collaborative, ongoing relationships with executives and senior leaders/partners internal and external to the CMOH. - Strengthen CMOH's relationships with stakeholders. - Work closely with technical experts and various levels of leadership including departmental and other government partners, clinical experts and front-line public health. - Build linkages between educational institutions and other stakeholders to strengthen public health human resources and capacity within Alberta. - Serve on federal/provincial/ territorial committees when necessary.

+- Establish successful partnerships with educational and research partners, integrating research into strategic directions for the organization and respective portfolio areas and ensuring educational and research goals are met. - Represent OCMOH in the community.